- Introduction

 - What is your license or professional qualification?

-- What type of Thai medicine do you practice?
+- What type of Thai medicine do you practise?

-- Could this herb or remedy interact with my medication?
+- Could this herb or product interact with my medicines?

 These questions help keep the conversation practical and safe.